 Barring the laterally tight forefoot, there is consistency in fit through the upper.
 Midfoot has the right amount of snugness and under-arch wrap, the wide tongue goes over the foot nicely and does not slide.
 The lacing top down pressure feels right, with no hotspots.
 Heel collar, despite lacking traditional foam padding, performs a form-fitting wrap around the foot, helped in some measure by the grip-strips too.

 The seamless heel cup is functional as it is aesthetically pleasing, the absence of seams leading to incredible interior smoothness.
 However, note that in case of barefoot use, the collar edges tend to rub against the skin.
 Expect some break-in time if you’re planning to go no-socks on the Gemini.

 The shallow toe box would call for a half up size for most, though there might be some cases in which you’ll find the Gemini run true to size.
 If you want to err on the side of caution, buy half size bigger, but if you want to be dead sure, try them at the local store first.

 If you find the Speedform Gemini sizing to your liking, chances are everything else will be smooth sailing.
 Under Armour’s done a stellar job here, by producing a neutral riding shoe which melds cushioning, responsiveness and stability in balanced doses.
 Great all purpose running shoe, whether you’re in for shorter comfort runs, distance running or for pace workouts.

 Don’t know what exactly goes (we trawled patent databases in vain) into the making of the new midsole foam, but whatever it is, it happens to be darned good.
-By the way, when looking for patents, we found this.

 (Disclaimer: For this review, Solereview.com bought the shoe at full US retail price.)